idamantium/uncommonplaces-jekyll/faq.md

 Nope.
 [Performance artists](https://en.wikipedia.org/wiki/Performance_art) make aesthetic experiences where, more often than not, they are the instigator, the reason for the work, and the focus of the audience's attention (think: Marina Abramović or David Blaine).
 If you insist on throwing me in an art bucket, [social practice](https://en.wikipedia.org/wiki/Social_practice_(art)) would be more accurate.
 I care about the relational, not the performative.

 ### What are some of your influences?
 My idols include [Susan Meiselas](http://www.susanmeiselas.com/) and [Peter Drucker](https://en.wikipedia.org/wiki/Peter_Drucker).
 As a kid, I was a dedicated fan of [Bill Nye the Science Guy](https://en.wikipedia.org/wiki/Bill_Nye_the_Science_Guy), the [Back to the Future](https://en.wikipedia.org/wiki/Back_to_the_Future) trilogy, and [Myst](https://en.wikipedia.org/wiki/Myst).
-[ABC No Rio](https://en.wikipedia.org/wiki/ABC_No_Rio), the [Nuyorican Poets Cafe](https://en.wikipedia.org/wiki/Nuyorican_Poets_Caf%C3%A9), and the [Madagascar Institute](http://www.madagascarinstitute.com/) were major influences once I learned how to escaped the suburbs for New York City.
+Once I learned how to escaped the suburbs for New York City, places like [ABC No Rio](https://en.wikipedia.org/wiki/ABC_No_Rio), the [Nuyorican Poets Cafe](https://en.wikipedia.org/wiki/Nuyorican_Poets_Caf%C3%A9), and the [Madagascar Institute](http://www.madagascarinstitute.com/) became major influences.
 My whole conception of the world shifted a little after reading [Mr. Wilson's Cabinet of Wonder](http://www.nytimes.com/1995/10/29/books/true-lies.html), and I'm gladly never going back.

 ### What's caught your attention at the moment?